-Motorcycle insurance policy rates start dropping noticeably once the rider turns 20 and by the time he or she turns 25 it will often have dropped below the national average along as he or she maintains a good driving record.
+Motorcycle insurance policy rates start dropping noticeably once the rider turns 20.
+By the time he or she turns 25, it will often have dropped below the national average as he or she maintains a good driving record.

 Finding Affordable Motorcycle Insurance Policy for 16-Year-Olds

 Drive Safe: Driving safe is the best way to get the best rates at this age.
-While the discounts won’t be applied immediately for safe driving, the more the years driven without a claim, the lower the rate is likely to be.
-Getting involved in an accident at this age will translate to significantly higher rates.
+While the discounts won’t be applied immediately for safe driving, the more years driven without a claim, the lower the rate will likely be.
+Getting involved in an accident at this age will significantly increase rates.
 It is much harder to get decent coverage with a poor driving record.
 Even a single accident can shoot rates skyward as a result.

-Increasing Deductibles: Deductibles are the amount that has to be paid before the processing of a claim.
+Increasing Deductibles: Deductibles are the amount that must be paid before processing a claim.
 If the deductible is increased, the premiums will get lowered, but if the deductible is lower, the premiums are likely to be higher.

-Parents’ Policy: Many 16 year old get coverage on their parents’ policy assuming that they drive a vehicle.
-By bundling the coverage, the overall rates will be lower as compared to getting a policy on their own.
-This is because the rates are combined with the parents who in most circumstances are paying a far lower rate.
+Parents’ Policy: Many 16 years old get coverage on their parent’s policy, assuming that they drive a vehicle.
+By bundling the coverage, the overall rates will be lower than getting a policy on their own.
+This is because the rates are combined with the parents, who are paying a far lower rate in most circumstances.

-Good Grades: At this age, most people are still in high school.
+Good Grades: Most people are still in high school at this age.
 Most insurance providers can offer additional savings for getting a GPA higher than 3.0.
 It means that you can save yourself some extra cash if you maintain at least a “B” average.

 Safety Classes: Safety classes are typically available to people of this age.
 The classes help new riders hone their riding skills and learn proper road etiquette and safety.
-Not only do they make you a safer rider but the insurance company is likely to offer a discount on coverage.
+They make you a safer rider, and the insurance company will likely offer a discount on coverage.